New York City Metro/Subway Accident LawyerClick For Your Free Consulation

 Have you been injured in a metro or subway accident in New York City?
 You may be entitled to significant financial compensation for your medical expenses, lost earnings, pain and suffering, and other damages.

 We handle all types of public transportation accidents, including:

 Call (212) 564-2800 today or contact us online.
-The Law Offices of Jay S. Knispel, LLC for a free consultation with a New York City metro accident lawyer.
+The Law Offices of Jay S. Knispel, LLC give a free consultation with a New York City metro accident lawyer.
 Under our contingency fee agreement, you only pay us if and when we recover money for your claim.

 Any accident claim involving a subway, bus, or train has unique legal challenges.
 Some injuries are relatively minor and may not even be reported.
 Other injuries are severe and may result in temporary or permanent disability.

 It is common for big transportation agencies or insurance companies to blame the victim for their injuries when they make a claim.
-Having an experienced lawyer advocating for your rights can ensure you recover what you deserve.
+Having an experienced NYC personal injury lawyer advocating for your rights can ensure you recover what you deserve.

 When you hire the Law Offices of Jay S. Knispel, LLC, we will: